 Are you looking for the best violin teachers with YouTube Channels to learn the violin online?
 Look no further!
-Here’s a list of all YouTube channels you need to know about for each situation.
+Here’s a list of all the YouTube channels you need to know about for each situation.
 Of course, there is no one “best” YouTube channel.
-It depends on your current learning goals, learning style and personal situation which YouTube channel will be most suitable for you.
-That’s why I ordered the YouTube channels by level, interest and special features.
-In that way you can find a YouTube channel that is most suitable to your needs.
+It depends on your current learning goals, learning style, and personal situation which YouTube channel will be most suitable for you.
+That’s why I ordered the YouTube channels by level, interest, and special features.
+In that way, you can find a YouTube channel that is most suitable for your needs.
 Before we start: It’s also possible to subscribe to each channel within this blog post (see the video below).

 YouTube Violin Lessons for Beginner Violinists

 - 618k subscribers

 Allison is an English violin and piano teacher that covers a wide variety of lessons.
 She provides her half a million viewers with song tutorials, step-by-step lessons, and more.
 Every now and then, she even gives sneak peeks in her personal life!
 One of the best parts of her challenge for violin players is the big library full of popular songs that you can find.
 For a small Patreon donation each month, you’ll get the sheet music of all the pieces.

 - Joined on Oct 22, 2015

 Violinspiration is my own YouTube channel!
 It is aimed at beginners – and more specifically adult starters.
 Next to my library on YouTube with free lessons, I also offer free sheet music of all the tutorials on my website.
 You can download the free sheet music that goes along the tutorials here: ➟ Click here to get book 1 (mostly pop and film music songs) ➟ Click here to get book 2 (mostly simple folk songs)

 Violin Tutor Pro

 - 76.7k subscribers